The Landau equation as a Gradient Flow: Recovering the full Landau equation as

 As mentioned in the previous section, for the final step of the proof we need a bound on the weighted Fisher information and a closely related variant in terms of the entropy-dissipation originally discovered by the third author in \cite{desvillettes_exponential_2006}. \begin{theorem} Suppose $\gamma\in(-4,0]$ and let $f\geq 0$ be a probability density belong to $L_{2-\gamma}^1\cap L \log L (\Rthree)$.
 We have

-where $C>0$ is a constant depending only on the bounds of $m_{2-\gamma}(f)$ and the Boltzmann entropy, $\mathcal{H}(f)$, of $f$. \end{theorem} The estimate in this precise form can be found in \cite[Proposition 4, p.
+where $C>0$ is a constant depending only on the bounds of $m_{2-\gamma}(f)$ and the Boltzmann entropy, $\mathcal{H}[f]$, of $f$. \end{theorem} The estimate in this precise form can be found in \cite[Proposition 4, p.
 10]{LD_PX}.
 We will refer to the second term on the left-hand side as a `cross Fisher information'.
+We mention here that assumption~\ref{itm:ass2} enters in the sequel since the constant $C>0$ in~\Cref{thm:desvillettes16} depends on bounds for $\mathcal{H}[f]$.

 To decompose the entropy-dissipation in a manageable way that makes the cross Fisher term more apparent, we have the following linear algebra fact. \begin{lemma} For $x,y\in\Rthree$, we have

 \end{lemma} \begin{proof} Without loss of generality, we assume neither $x,y=0$ or else the statement holds trivially.
 Let $\theta$ be an oriented angle between $x$ and $y$.
 We expand the definition of $\Pi[x]$ and observe